Jacob L. Devers: Early life and education

 Jacob Loucks Devers was born in York, Pennsylvania on 8 September 1887.
 His parents were Philip Devers, a watchmaker and partner in a jewelry store, and Ella Kate Loucks, a homemaker.
 He had two younger brothers, Frank and Phillip, and a younger sister, Catherine, known as Kitts.
 The Devers, of Irish and Alsatian ancestry, were strict, hardworking, and religious.
 The family belonged to the Evangelical Lutheran Church, which did not believe in smoking or drinking.
 While providing a comfortable middle-class life for their children, the couple taught them to value dependability, integrity, and industriousness.

 Growing up in the heart of Pennsylvania Dutch country, the young Jamie Devers, as he was called by his family, enjoyed the outdoors: camping, fishing, and hunting.
 He played all the usual boyhood sports and made friends easily with his engaging smile and cheerful personality.
 In addition to his household chores, he did odd jobs around the neighborhood and worked on the farm of his maternal grandfather, Jacob Loucks.
 Initially, he was educated at Garfield Elementary School in York.
 He entered York High School in September 1901.
 A popular student, he was elected class president.
 He had an excellent academic record and earned high marks in mathematics and science.
 Always competitive despite being slightly built, the 120 lb 5 ft 10 in Devers captained the basketball team, played defensive quarterback in football, and starred in baseball.

 Devers graduated from York High School in May 1905.
 He was accepted to Lehigh University, where he intended to study engineering, but U.S. Representative Daniel F. Lafean offered him an appointment to the U.S. Military Academy at West Point.
 He entered in June with the class of 1909.
-Among his classmates were George S. Patton, William Hood Simpson, and Robert L. Eichelberger, who would also become four-star generals in World War II, and John C. H. Lee, who would become a three-star general.
+Among his classmates were George S. Patton, William Hood Simpson, and Robert L. Eichelberger, who would also become four-star generals in World War II, and John C. H. Lee, who became a three-star general.
+Devers' classmates considered him a "puritanical" man with "a countercultural aversion to alcohol and tobacco".
 He did well in his studies and excelled in sports by playing shortstop on the Army baseball team and guard on the Army Black Knights' basketball squad.
 He also played polo.
 He graduated from West Point on 11 June 1909, ranking 39th in his class of 103, and was commissioned as a second lieutenant in his chosen branch, the field artillery.
 There were only nine positions available, but enough of the higher-ranking cadets chose other branches that Devers secured his first preference.